Introduction Part 2.More to see at Derwent Valley Light Railway.

 Wickham Trolley.This is a rare historic piece of engineering and we are often able to display this too.

-Some of the rail wagons of yesteryear, which once carried so much of our Nation’s goods, in long trains.
+See some of the rail wagons of yesteryear.
+They are typical of some of the wagons, which once carried so much of our Nation’s goods, in long trains.

 Introduction Part 2.
 More at DVLR.Wickham Trolley & Pump Trolley Demos.Goods Trains and goods rolling stock on display.Derwent Valley Light Railway (DVLR).
 "The Blackberry Line" has long been the affectionate colloquial name for this cherished rural railway, Derwent Valley Light Railway (DVLR).
 It's a standard gauge railway which ran between Layerthorpe, York and Cliffe Common, Selby, with several lovely village stations, including Murton, along the way. ………..Continued on the “A look around“ page, accessible from the red “Murton Park Station” button near the bottom of this page.Now continue by having a broader look around: